-This Committee shall consist of itat least five (5) Members of the Active Medical Staff including one (1) representative from the CPCCommunity Primary Care service.
-One (1) House Staff representative shall be invited to serve.
-In addition, representatives from the Pharmaceutical Service, the Nursing Service, FoodNutrition Services, Hospital Administration, and other services as appropriate shall serve with vote.
+This Committee shall consist of at least five (5) Members of the Active Medical Staff including one (1) representative from the Community Primary Care service.
+In addition, representatives from the Pharmaceutical Service, the Nursing Service, Nutrition Services, Hospital Administration, and other services as appropriate shall serve with vote.
 The Director of Pharmaceutical Services, or designee, shall serve as Secretary to the Committee.
 A Member of the Medical Staff with expertise in pharmacology shall serve as Chair.
 The Chief Pharmacy Officer shall serve as Vice Chair.